Son of a Witch: Release details

-Son of a Witch was first released on October 1, 2005 in hardcover format by Regan Books.
+Son of a Witch was released on October 1, 2005, in hardcover format by Regan Books.
 The paperback edition was released in the United States on January 1, 2006.

 Literary significance and criticism

 Overall, reviews for Son of a Witch were mixed.
-Some reviewers praised the book for its innovative look into an imperfect fantasy world while others disparaged the book's alleged lack of focus.
+Some reviewers praised the book for its innovative look into an imperfect fantasy world while others disparaged the book's perceived lack of focus.
 Writing for The Boston Globe, Sarah Smith wrote, "Maguire has done it again: Son of a Witch is as wicked as they come," but Katharine Powers for The Washington Post called it "off-kilter and aimless."
-Kirkus Reviews keeps the middle ground of these two characterizations, writing, "The book works too hard to dazzle us; it's considerably more cluttered and strained than Wicked…but few readers will fail to stay its magical course.
+Kirkus Reviews keeps the middle ground of these two characterizations, writing, "The book works too hard to dazzle us; it's considerably more cluttered and strained than Wicked. … Too long, but few readers will fail to stay its magical course.
 Once again, the myth of Oz proves its enduring power."

 In 2011, Gay-Nerds.com named Liir #1 on its list of Top Ten LGBT Book Characters.